 At 8:00 you will be met up by our biking team at your hotel.
 After a short briefing and warming up, start a short drive to Cai Be.
 Enjoy a boat trip to see floating market, poprice, rice paper, coconut candy making, keep going by boat to An Binh island.
 Lunch will be provided in a local house.
 After lunch, we will start our bicycle ride around An Binh island (Vinh Long) on the cement road through fruit garden, in the shade of trees, along canals, check-in home-stay on the island.
 In the evening, assist to the cooking lesson with family host.
 Overnight homestay.

-Day 6: Continue biking the Mekong Delta.
-Vinh Long – Ho Chi Minh city.
+Day 6: Vinh Long – Ho Chi Minh city.

 After breakfast, we will take a ferry for Vinh Long City.
 Then we will cycle along small road in rice field in Long Ho district.
 Stop en route to see handicraft village, pottery making village.
 Pedal around and back to Vinh Long city where your lunch will be provided.
 Drive back to Ho Chi Minh city.

-Day 7: Travel to Mui Ne, Phan Thiet.
+Day 7: Ho Chi Minh City – Mui Ne, Phan Thiet.
 Beach Resort.

 Transfer to Mui Ne, Phan Thiet (without guide).
 The scenic 200km drive north on Highway One passes through the bustling city of Bien Hoa before cutting through dense rubber plantations.
 Arrive in Mui Ne around noon.
 Check-in hotel and stay free for the rest of the day.
 Overnight in Mui Ne, Phan Thiet.